- celiprolol hydrochloride

 Respiratory, thoracic and mediastinal disorders:

-Bronchospasm may occur in patients with bronchial asthma or with a history of bronchial complaints.
-Dyspnoea and interstitial pneumonitis have also been rarely reported.
+Not known: bronchospasm (in patients with bronchial asthma or with a history of bronchial complaints) and interstitial pneumonitis

 Metabolism and nutrition disorders: